HOGENT-Web/csharp/chapters/08/slides/presentation.md

     - Save the changes to the database
     - Delete the old Block Blob Image
     - Return a new SAS token and let the client upload to BLOB

 ---
+name: exercise
+class: dark middle

+# Suit up, wear a fancy Blazor
+> Exercise

+---
+### Exercise
+# Customers
+Implement the following functionalities:
+- An administrator can see a **list of all customers** and filter them by name(s) and email address, use a query string.
+- An administrator can **create** a new customer.
+- An administrator can see the **details** of a customer.
+- An administrator can **edit** a customer.

+Tip:
+- Use the Tags/Products as a reference.

+> In the next chapters we'll implement the Customer side of the application.

+---
+name: solution
+class: dark middle

+# Suit up, wear a fancy Blazor
+> Solution

+---
+### Suit up, wear a fancy Blazor
+# Solution
+Following commits achieve a possible solution:
+- 📝 Commit: List Customers
+- 📝 Commit: Add Customer
+- 📝 Commit: Detail Customer
+- 📝 Commit: Edit Customer

+---
 class: dark middle